As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Add the rinsed quinoa and water (or broth) to a pot with a sprinkle of salt, if desired.
 Bring the mixture to a boil, then reduce the heat to low, cover, and simmer 12 to 15 minutes until the liquid has been absorbed.
 Turn off the heat and let it sit untouched for another 5 to 10 minutes before using a fork to fluff it up.

-Instant Pot/Pressure Cooker: 1 cup quinoa to 1 ½ cups liquid and a sprinkle of salt, if desired.
+Instant Pot/Pressure cooker: 1 cup quinoa to 1 ½ cups liquid and a sprinkle of salt, if desired.
 Seal the valve and cook for 1 minute under high pressure.
 Let the pressure release naturally for 10 minutes and then carefully vent the valve to release any remaining pressure.
 Fluff the quinoa with a fork.

 Because the Instant Pot takes anywhere from 5 to 15 minutes to come to pressure and another 10 minutes to release, this 1-minute cooking method actually takes longer than cooking it on the stove!